hibbitts-design/grav-skeleton-helios-open-reader/README.md

 ## Quick Start

+Helios Open Reader is best suited for authors and educators comfortable with web hosting and folder-based content structure.
+An online Admin panel is included for browser-based editing – no code editor required.

 The skeleton is a **complete package** – Grav CMS, the Helios Open Reader plugin, and demo content are all included; the [Grav Premium Helios theme](https://getgrav.org/premium/helios) requires a separate license.
 The home page is a reader landing page showing demo sections.

 ### Pre-flight Checklist